Fl0-dev/APIUser/readme.md

     - `GET /admin/users`: Retrieve all users.
     - `DELETE /admin/users/{id}`: Delete a user.

+More complete documentation can be found in the file `APIUser.postman_collection.json` at the root of the project.
+Just import it to use it

+## Batch
 2 commands are available
 - `php index.php batch seed`: Fills the database with test data.
 - `php index.php batch deleteInactiveUsers`: Deletes users inactive for 36 months.